-- A regulatory agency under Section 28 of the Conservation Authorities Act; - A body with delegated authority under Section 3 of the Provincial Policy Statement, to represent the 'Provincial Interest' regarding natural hazards in the review of municipal policy documents and planning applications under the Planning Act; - A public commenting body under the Planning Act, Clean Water Act and other Acts and Provincial Plans; - A service provider for environmental advice and technical clearance to municipalities in accordance with signed Memoranda of Agreement; - A resource management agency operating on a local watershed basis; and - A landowner in the watershed.
+- A regulatory agency under Section 28 of the Conservation Authorities Act; - A body with delegated responsibility to represent the Provincial interest and ensure that development applications are consistent with the natural hazards policies of the Provincial Policy Statement (PPS), but not including those policies related to hazardous forest types for wildland fire; - A public commenting body under the Planning Act, Clean Water Act and other Acts and Provincial Plans; - A resource management agency operating on a local watershed basis; and - A landowner in the watershed.

-CH's Planning and Regulations staff (i.e., environmental planners, regulations officers, ecologists, water resource engineers, technologists, and hydrogeologists) work together on interdisciplinary teams to deliver timely and comprehensive reviews and advice to provincial agencies, municipalities and landowners across CH's jurisdiction.
+CH's Planning and Regulations staff (i.e., environmental planners, regulations officers, planning ecologists, water resource engineers, technologists, and hydrogeologists) work together on interdisciplinary teams to deliver timely and comprehensive reviews and advice to provincial agencies, municipalities and landowners across CH's jurisdiction.